N.J. Admin. Code § 13:61-1.4 - Course requirements; requirements for approval

 8. Contact information for the

-(c) Except as provided in (d)3 below for
+(d) Except as provided at (e)3 below for

-approved course shall be a minimum of eight hours in length.
-The eight hours
+at (e)3 below, an approved course shall be a minimum of eight hours in length.

-shall consist of at least six hours of in-person formal instruction by an
+The eight hours shall consist of at least six hours of in-person formal

-hour of instruction is permitted.
-The remaining two hours shall consist of
+break within each hour of instruction is permitted.
+The remaining two hours

-either in-person formal instruction or home study assigned by the instructor,
+shall consist of either in-person formal instruction or home study assigned by

-through in-person formal instruction and may be supplemented through written
+shall be covered through in-person formal instruction and may be supplemented

-seven or more hours of in-person classroom instruction, the approved
+consists of seven or more hours of in-person classroom instruction, the

 instruction.